mikorpar/product-service/README.md

 **Note**
 When `dev`, `staging` or `prod` profile is used, DB migrations are not executed on startup.
-To create initial DB table(s) and keep DB schema up-to-date, the following command needs to be executed.
+To create DB table(s) and keep DB schema up-to-date, the following command needs to be executed.

 ```bash
 # Run DB migrations